zainibeats/taskwise/docs/IMPLEMENTATION_GUIDE.md

 5. **Progressive Web App (PWA)**:
    - Configure for offline use as a PWA

+6. **Kanban-Style UI (Optional)**:
+   - Implement a multi-column layout (similar to Trello or TickTick) where columns could represent categories, statuses, or custom groupings.
+   - Use a library like `@dnd-kit` to enable drag-and-drop functionality for tasks between columns and for reordering within columns.
+   - Restructure state to manage columns and the tasks within them.
+   - Implement column creation and potentially column resizing.

 This implementation guide provides a comprehensive roadmap for developing and deploying the TaskWise application on Vercel, leveraging the power of Next.js, Genkit AI, and Vercel's infrastructure.